hurbcom/challenge-bravo/README.md

 tier of around 1,000 requests per month for CoinLayer and CurrencyLayer, respectively, and 100 requests per month for Fixer.
 Quotations for all services are delayed by at least one hour.

+Additionally, a graphical user interface was made using Angular 13 to demonstrate the API's functionalities in a real use case.

 When the **bravo-server** is started, it downloads a list of all available currencies from quotation services and saves it to the database and cache.
 Then, a job is started that runs immediately and then every eight hours to perform currency quote cache updates.

 [PostgreSQL](https://www.postgresql.org) is used as the database server, and [Redis](https://redis.io) is used as the caching server.
-Go version 1.17 was used as the programming language, with the following libraries providing support:
+Go version 1.17 was used as the programming language at the server, with the following libraries providing support:
 - [Apitest](https://github.com/steinfletcher/apitest) - API testing library
 - [Fiber](https://gofiber.io) - Framework for high-performance web request routing
 - [Go-redis](https://github.com/go-redis/redis) - Client for the Redis server for Go
 - [Scany](https://github.com/georgysavva/scany) - Converts the results of SQL queries to structs
 - [Squirrel](https://github.com/Masterminds/squirrel) - Query Generator for SQL
 - [Testify](https://github.com/stretchr/testify) - Test case tool

+The front-end application was built using the Angular 13 framework and the [PimeNG](https://www.primefaces.org/primeng) component library.

 ## Server startup